boshdmg/Crypto-Unit-Cost-Averager/README.md

-You can generate an api key,secret and passphrase under your gdax [account](https://www.gdax.com/settings/api). amount => is the amount you want to spend. interval => is the intervals in hours you want to buy. limit => is the maximum price you are willing to buy at.
+You can generate an api key,secret and passphrase under your gdax [account](https://www.gdax.com/settings/api). amount => is the amount you want to spend. interval => is the intervals in hours you want to buy (whole numbers only) limit => is the maximum price you are willing to buy at.

 Up coming features
 - Purchasing coins as soon as they drop below the limit - using websock api
-- Transfering coins to nominated wallet
+- Transfering coins to nominated wallet (transfer.js)